NX-AI/xlstm/README.md

 xLSTM is a new Recurrent Neural Network architecture based on ideas of the original LSTM.
-Through Exponential Gating with appropriate normalization and stabilization techniques and a new Matrix Memory it overcomes the limitations of the original LSTM and shows promising performance on Language Modeling when compared to Transformers.
+Through Exponential Gating with appropriate normalization and stabilization techniques and a new Matrix Memory it overcomes the limitations of the original LSTM and shows promising performance on Language Modeling when compared to Transformers or State Space Models.

 ## Minimal Installation